 - have a family history of parathyroid disorder

-Also, children or adults with the inherited disease DiGeorge syndrome will have hypoparathyroidism because their parathyroid glands are missing at birth.
+Children or adults with the inherited genetic disorder known as Di-George syndrome will also have hypoparathyroidism because their parathyroid glands are missing at birth.

 Hypoparathyroidism is diagnosed after a blood test shows:

 - low blood calcium levels

 If you have hypoparathyroidism an electrocardiogram (ECG) may show abnormal heart rhythms and a urine test will show high levels of urinary calcium (too much calcium leaving the body).

 Treatment aims to bring the blood levels of calcium and other minerals back to normal.

 The normal calcium range is around 2.1-2.50 millimoles per litre (mmol/L).
 You should aim to maintain your blood calcium levels at 1.80-2.25 mmol/L.